tiabenson/HTML/readme.md

 # HTML-JavaScript

-This repository is a collection of all HTML and JavaScript projects I have done.
+This repository is a collection of all HTML/JavaScript/CSS projects I have done.

-**How to Run Files:** Download the HTML files and open them in your preferred browser.

 ## Planet Calculator.html